azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/04-monitoring-k8s.md

     Switch to the `helper-files` directory and view the `prometheus-configforhelm.yaml` file.
 This configures Helm to install Prometheus with our desired settings.
     ```
     cd ~/gbc-containers/labs/helper-files
+    # Note: if RBAC Enabled, the following Cluster Rolebinding will need to be created

+    kubectl create clusterrolebinding prometheus --clusterrole=cluster-admin --serviceaccount=kube-system:default

     # The following command will install Prometheus into the K8s cluster using custom settings

     helm install --name gbbhackprometheus stable/prometheus --version 4.6.13 -f prometheus-configforhelm.yaml